Life in Boston

 With over 400 restaurants and bars, you will never go hungry.
 For a fairly comprehensive list of restaurants in the area, check out Zagat Boston’s Restaurant Guide.
 Boston also participates in Restaurant Week bi-annually, allowing customers to sample great food for a set price.
 Boston is also home to two breweries, Samuel Adams and Harpoon, which offer educational tours and samplings.

 Finally, concern for safety in a large city is understandable.
-Northeastern has one of the safest campuses in America, ranking second out of 135 schools in a recent Reader’s Digest survey.
-Our Division of Public Safety features a highly-trained police department larger than most cities and towns in Massachusetts.
+Northeastern is located directly beside Boston Police Department's headquarters, and retains its own Police Department, featuring a highly-trained police force larger than most cities and towns in Massachusetts.
 For statistics regarding the prevalence of specific types of crime on campus, including those statistics required by the Clery Act, visit the university’s annual report here.

 While there are an endless number of things to do within the city limits of Boston, there is also a lot to see beyond Boston.
-The city is in the middle of the Northeast, providing easy access via car, bus, or train to nearby locales such as New York, Providence, Portland and Hartford.
-Other things of note include outlet shipping at Wrentham Village, taking in some gorgeous fall foliage, heading to Salem for some haunted happenings, and enjoying skiing at surrounding MA and NH mountains.
+The city is in the middle of the northeast, providing easy access via car, bus, or train to nearby locales such as New York, Providence, Portland, and Hartford.
+Other possibilities include outlet shopping at Wrentham Village, taking in the gorgeous fall foliage, heading to Salem for some haunted happenings, and enjoying skiing at surrounding Massachusetts and New Hampshire mountains.